Andresr35/Andresr35/README.md

 ### Hi there 👋
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,azure,c,cpp,git,java,python,nextjs,react)](https://skillicons.dev)
-- 🔭 I’m currently working on my SERENITY Wesbite to use as a creative storefront.
 - 🌱 I’m currently [learning](https://github.com/stars/Andresr35/lists/the-odin-project "List of repo's from the Odin Project") frontend using [the Odin Project](https://www.theodinproject.com/about "Link to Odin Project").
-- 👯 I’m looking to collaborate on any frontend or software project.
 - 📫 How to reach me: andres.ruiz3561@gmail.com

-Take a look at NODEJSAPPS for my PERN fullstack project from my latest work experience!
+Take a look at NODEJSAPPS for my PERN fullstack project from my latest work experience.

-Take a look at SERENITY for my frontend REACT creative project!
+Take a look at SERENITY for my frontend REACT creative project.

-Take a look at my 5851-CODE for a JAVA project programming an autonomous robot!
+Take a look at  5851-CODE for a JAVA project programming an autonomous robot.

-Take a look at INFOR Billing/Orders for my Python Selenium project with Shopify!
+Take a look at INFOR Billing/Orders for a Python Selenium project with Shopify.

 Tools I use: